- Significant progress – albeit short-lived – was made to improving air quality in Beijing during the lead up to the Olympics in 2008.

 - Pilot project in Cangzhou City aims to harness this big data through a platform that detects air pollution hotspots and sends information via an app to enforcement officers.

-The 2008 Beijing Olympics marked the start of significant action by the Chinese government to improve air quality.
+The 2008 Beijing Olympics marked the start of significant action by the Chinese government to reduce air pollution in China.
 Concerns were raised over the impact of air pollution on athlete performance, and a wave of restrictions on polluting activities were implemented while the city sat in the global spotlight.
 Before the Games, 300,000 high polluting vehicles were phased out, major construction activities were halted, and hundreds of factories and power plants were shut down.

 Have you read?